Spin-polarized transport in copper-oxide atomic junctions revealed by anomalous shot-noise behavior in presence of the Kondo effect

 Magnetotransport measurements were performed on mechanically fixed atomic Cu/Cu$_x$O junction configurations at $T \approx 4.2$\,K by sweeping a magnetic field perpendicular to the sample plane.
 The conductance $G = I/V$ was recorded continuously while ramping the field between $\pm B_\text{max}$, and only complete sweeps between positive and negative maximum fields were evaluated.
 Throughout all measurements, a constant bias voltage of 10\,mV was applied.

-Fig. \ref{fig:MC_records} summarizes the key experimental observations for air oxidized junctions.
+Fig.~\ref{fig:MC_records} summarizes the key experimental observations for air oxidized junctions.
 Panel (a) shows a collection of magnetoconductance (MC) traces exhibiting pronounced non-monotonic behavior as a function of magnetic field.
 Both positive and negative MC responses are observed, with relative conductance changes reaching several tens of percent.
 The curves are mainly symmetric upon field reversal but often hysteretic, and their shapes vary strongly from contact to contact.
-Both positive and negative MC responses are observed, with relative conductance changes reaching several tens of percent.
 To facilitate comparison, the traces are vertically shifted and re-scaled.

 For each MC trace, the corresponding current-voltage characteristics measured immediately prior to the field sweep are shown in panel (b).
-All d$I$/d$V$ - $V$ curves are smooth within the explored bias range, showing small variations on the scale of a few mV as typical for conductance fluctuations \cite{Ludoph2000}, without pronounced zero-bias anomalies (ZBAs) or other spectroscopic signatures.
+All d$I$/d$V$ - $V$ curves are smooth within the explored bias range, showing small variations on the scale of a few mV as typical for conductance fluctuations \autocite{Ludoph2000}, without pronounced zero-bias anomalies (ZBAs) or other spectroscopic signatures.

 The magnitude of the field induced conductance variation is quantified by the maximum magnetoconductance ratio